3

+Hello guys!
 I hope your week is looking good?
 Mine is looking like the story I'm about to tell.
 Last week in this post, I mentioned something about starting my coding journey and putting it in another post.
 Well, here it is!
-Before I go on and on about myself, have you registered for the Concatenate Conference?
-If you are a developer looking for amazing programming plugs, this is it!
-I wrote about it here last week as well.
+Before I go on and on about myself, have you registered ...

 A Fun Guide To Washing Plates and Loving It